FROGGS/p6-S11Versioning/README.md

 don't have to install your just-written module to be able to test it.

 If there was no matching file in `@*INC`, we are grabbing the MANIFEST files from home, site, vendor and perl.
-The module with the highest version that matches the given auth+version of the "use"-state- ments wins.
+The module with the highest version that matches the given auth+version of the "use"-statements wins.
 BTW, the home, site, vendor and perl directories are already accessable via `%*CUSTOM_LIB`.

 The good thing with the method above is that you really don't have to bother if you can sudo or not